hashicorp/terraform-provider-aws/website/docs/r/medialive_channel.html.markdown

 * `password_param` – (Optional) Key used to extract the password from EC2 Parameter store.
 * `uri` – (Required) Path to a file accessible to the live stream.
 * `username` – (Optional) Username to be used.

+### Output Locking Settings

+* `epoch_locking_settings` - (Optional) Epoch Locking Settings.
+See [Epoch Locking Settings](#epoch-locking-settings) for more details.
+* `pipeline_locking_settings` - (Optional) Pipeline Locking Settings.

+### Epoch Locking Settings

+* `custom_epoch` - (Optional) Enter a value here to use a custom epoch, instead of the standard epoch (which started at 1970-01-01T00:00:00 UTC).
+Specify the start time of the custom epoch, in YYYY-MM-DDTHH:MM:SS in UTC.
+The time must be 2000-01-01T00:00:00 or later.
+Always set the MM:SS portion to 00:00.
+* `jam_sync_time` - (Optional) Enter a time for the jam sync.
+The default is midnight UTC.
+When epoch locking is enabled, MediaLive performs a daily jam sync on every output encode to ensure timecodes don’t diverge from the wall clock.
+The jam sync applies only to encodes with frame rate of 29.97 or 59.94 FPS.
+To override, enter a time in HH:MM:SS in UTC.
+Always set the MM:SS portion to 00:00.

 ### Motion Graphics Configuration